phetsims/unit-rates/doc/model.md

 A *double number line* is used to show that there are many (even infinitely many) pairs of numbers that have the same rate.
 The top number line corresponds to the rate's numerator; the bottom number line corresponds to the rate's denominator.
-For each double number line, the range of 1 term is fixed, while the range of the other term varies based on the unit rate.
+For each double number line, the range of 1 number line is fixed, while the range of the other number line varies based on the unit rate.

 A *marker* is added to the double number line to indicate a specific rate.
 This simulation provides a variety of ways to add markers: via the marker editor, by changing what is on the scale, by answering questions, and by running